Ben SimonsTech Lead

 Darren LeeSoftware Developer

 This visualisation builds on the work done in the 2D Human Services Data Hub project.
 The motivation for this alternate representation arose from the work that was done using Google Earth.
-The problem with the Google Earth visualisation was that population (and projected population) was being displayed by local government area.
+The problem with the Google Earth visualisation was the population data was displayed by local government area.
 Rather than colouring the local government areas by population, we displayed this information using extruded 3D towers.

 These towers took the shape of the local government area and the height was used to represent the size of the population in that region.
 The differing sizes of the local government areas however, meant that some of the 3D towers appeared greater in volume than the others.
 Unless inspected carefully, these differences in volume could mislead a viewer by suggested a greater population than that which was actually present.